-including even basic 'cognitive faculties', as infused with volitional elements.
+with volitional elements.
 Moreover, while biological potentials for development capacities can be innate, the actual development of cognitive capacities depends upon interested activity.
-Infants work at focusing their eyes and distinguishing sounds in their environment, and those that do not take interest in certain features (e.g. particular sounds) fail to develop even basic sensory capacities to hear those sounds (cf. Deutsch et. al. [2004]).
-Sensation, often taken as 'paradigm' '[l]ow-grade knowledge' that can be reliable but for which '[n]o intentional action on the part of the subject is required' [Battaly 2008: 651-2], is - for Montessori - dependent upon cultivated interests and something for which one can rightly be held responsible.8 If one has to situate her on one side or another of the present divide, she is a responsibilist who includes paradigmatically reliabilist virtues such as sense perception within the scope of virtues for which one can be held responsible.
+Infants work at focusing their eyes and distinguishing sounds in their environment, and those who do not take interest in certain features (e.g. particular sounds) fail to develop even basic sensory capacities to hear those sounds (cf. Deutsch et al. [2004]).
+Sensation, often taken as 'paradigm' '[l]ow-grade knowledge' that can be reliable but for which '[n]o intentional action on the part of the subject is required' [Battaly 2008: 651-2], is-for Montessori-dependent upon cultivated interests, and it is something for which one can rightly be held responsible.7 If one has to situate her on one side or another of the present divide, she is a responsibilist who includes paradigmatically reliabilist virtues such as sense perception within the scope of virtues for which one can be held responsible.
 Where responsibilists like Roberts and Wood reject faculties as 'virtues' on the grounds that 'We do not ..., by practicing, acquire eyes or ears or the basic power to ... see one thing in terms of another' (Roberts and Wood [2007: 85]; cf. Baehr [2011a: 22-32]), Montessori insists that all cognitive powers are 'acquired'.
-These powers may be, as Roberts and Wood insist, 'natural to us as human beings' [ibid.], but only because 'the tendency of nature is to put itself in order' [1913: 141].
-Even here, 'we have to ... present opportunities for activity' [1913: 141] because the way that sensory capacities are natural is that they naturally emerge through cognitive exercise.
-Thus the structure of Montessori's epistemology fundamentally elides the present divide; she defends an essential unity amongst what are typically considered radically different kinds of 'virtue', from sensory acuity through intellectual love.
+These powers may be, as Roberts and Wood insist, 'natural to us as human beings' [2007: 85], but only because 'the tendency of nature is to put itself in order' [1913: 141].
+Even here, 'we have to ... present opportunities for activity' [ibid.] because the way in which sensory capacities are natural is that they emerge naturally through cognitive exercise.
+Thus, the structure of Montessori's epistemology fundamentally elides the present divide: she defends an essential unity amongst what are typically considered radically different kinds of 'virtue', from sensory acuity through intellectual love.